visesa84/acestream-scraper-PyAcexy/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements

 Special thanks to the developers of Flask, BeautifulSoup, SQLAlchemy, and other dependencies used in this project.
+- [Acestream-scrapper](https://github.com/Pipepito/acestream-scraper) - Enhanced Acestream Scrapper interface

-- [Acexy](https://github.com/Javinator9889/acexy) - Enhanced Acestream proxy interface
+- [Pyacexy](https://github.com/wafy80/pyacexy) - Enhanced Acestream proxy interface with Python
 - [Acestream-http-proxy](https://github.com/martinbjeldbak/acestream-http-proxy) - HTTP proxy for Acestream